 Megan can only be described as a multi-hyphenate.
 She is an amazing colleague, hiring partner, mother, wife, and Military Spouse (MilSpouse) – and the list doesn’t stop there.

-In her current role as a Talent Business Partner, Megan is incredibly levelheaded, fun, and keeps her cool in all situations.
+In her current role as a Recruiting Manager, Megan is incredibly levelheaded, fun, and keeps her cool in all situations.
 Above all else, she is dedicated to fostering growth in everyone she interacts with.
 We sat down and asked her a few questions about herself and what helps guide her in her career.
 For a peek into Megan, take a look at our exchange:

 Can you tell us a little about yourself?